tutorial/AnalysisTutorial/source/MyAnalysis

 python

-: This is where python scripts go.
+: This is where python modules go.
 In particular,

 files here are used to schedule predefined algorithms that should